eclipse-kura/kura/_posts/wires/2017-05-02-kura-wires-dbfilter.md

 ![opcua_driver]({{ site.baseurl }}/assets/images/wires/OPCUADriver.png)

 {:start="3"}
-3. Click on "Wires" under "System"
+3. Click on "Wire Graph" under "System"
 4. Add a new "Timer" component and configure the interval at which the OPC/UA server will be sampled
-5. Add a new "Asset" with the previously added OPC/UA driver
+5. Add a new "WireAsset" with the previously added OPC/UA driver
 6. Configure the new OPC/UA asset, adding new Channels as shown in the following image.
-Be sure that all channels are set to READ.
+Be sure that all channels are set to READ and that the associated "node.id" fields are set to:
+  * "fan" for the fan channel;
+  * "buzzer" for the buzzer channel;
+  * "lightSensor" for the light channel;
+  * "temperatureSensor" for the temperature channel;
+  * "led" for the led channel;
+  * "waterSensor" for the water channel

 ![opcua_driver_config1]({{ site.baseurl }}/assets/images/wires/OPCUADriverConfig1.png)

 {:start="7"}
-7. Add a new "DBStore" component and configure it as follows:
+7. Add a new "H2 DB Store" component and configure it as follows:
   * table.name : WR_data
   * maximum.table.size : 10000
   * cleanup.records.keep : 0
 8. Add a new "Publisher" component and configure the chosen cloud platform stack in "cloud.service.pid" option
 9. Add "Logger" component
 10. Add another instance of "Timer"
-11. Add a new "DBFilter" component and configure as follows.
+11. Add a new "H2 DB Filter" component and configure as follows.
 The query will get the values from the light sensor and if they are less than 200, the fan is activated.
+  * sql.view :
+    ```
-  * sql.view : SELECT (CASE WHEN "light" < 200 THEN 1 ELSE 0 END) AS "led" FROM "WR_data" ORDER BY TIMESTAMP DESC LIMIT 1;
+    SELECT (CASE WHEN "light" < 200 THEN 1 ELSE 0 END) AS "led" FROM "WR_data" ORDER BY TIMESTAMP DESC LIMIT 1;
+    ```

   * cache.expiration.interval : 0
-12. Add another "Asset" with the OPC/UA driver, configured as shown in the following image.
-Be sure that all channels are set to WRITE.
+12. Add another "WireAsset" with the OPC/UA driver, configured as shown in the following image.
+Be sure that all channels are set to WRITE and that the associated "node.id" fields are set to:
+  * "fan" for the fan channel;
+  * "buzzer" for the buzzer channel;
+  * "led" for the led channel

 ![opcua_driver_config2]({{ site.baseurl }}/assets/images/wires/OPCUADriverConfig2.png)